liamdoan/taxi-booking/README.md

 Backend focuses on:

 - building custom API to fetch data.
-- build custom hook to reuse function in multiple components.
+- building custom hook to reuse function in multiple components.
-- build API to handle CRUD operations.
+- building API to handle CRUD operations.
-- (for future) manage auth method to manage roles (users, drivers, admins)
+- (for future) manaing auth methods to manage roles (users, drivers, admins)

 ---